2014 Student Handbook, School of Architecture & Interior Design

 PHYSICAL THREATS and VIOLENCE

-Physical threats, weapons, and/or the intent to do bodily harm are not tolerated by The School of Architecture, Art & Design.
+Physical threats, weapons, and/or the intent to do bodily harm are not tolerated by The School of Architecture & Interior Design.
 Actions, visual displays, commercial graphics, "artwork", or studio work that promote or make violent themes are outside commonly held values implicit in the beliefs of this community.
 The culture of Andrews University is one that seeks commitment to promote peace, resolu- tion, and Christian love.

 CONDUCT WHILE ON EXTENSION PROGRAMS and OFF- CAMPUS ACTIVITIES